apecloud/kubeblocks/docs/user_docs/cli/kbcli_kubeblocks_uninstall.md

 ```
       --auto-approve       Skip interactive approval before uninstalling KubeBlocks
   -h, --help               help for uninstall
+  -n, --namespace string   KubeBlocks namespace
       --remove-namespace   Remove default created "kb-system" namespace or not
       --remove-pvcs        Remove PersistentVolumeClaim or not
       --remove-pvs         Remove PersistentVolume or not
-      --timeout duration   Time to wait for uninstalling KubeBlocks, such as --timeout=5m (default 5m0s)
+      --timeout duration   Time to wait for uninstalling KubeBlocks, such as --timeout=5m (default 10m0s)
       --wait               Wait for KubeBlocks to be uninstalled, including all the add-ons.
 It will wait for a --timeout period (default true)
 ```